pydanny/pydanny-computer-setup/mba-osx-lion.rst

  * http://www.sublimetext.com

-I use Sublime bareback - which means I have no extensions.
+I use Sublime with a single extensions, specifically Sublime Linter.

 Yeah, I could use emacs or vi, but I've learned the hard way that just because you can use one of those tools doesn't mean you are any good at coding.